home-assistant/home-assistant.io/source/_integrations/vesync.markdown

 ## Extracting Attribute data

-In order to get the attributes readings from supported devices, such as energy from outlets or fan attributes, you'll have to create a [template sensor](/integrations/template#state-based-template-sensors/).
+In order to get the attributes readings from supported devices, such as voltage from outlets or fan attributes, you'll have to create a [template sensor](/integrations/template#state-based-template-sensors/).

 In the example below, change all of the `vesync_switch`'s to match your device's entity ID.